vfbaldovin/baldovinic20/_pages/writing/culture.md

 ---
 layout: default
-title: "Are humans isolating themselves to death?"
+title: "Culture is brainwashing you"
 created: 2016
 ---